-I don’t believe in having regrets about my life.
+I don’t believe in having regret in my life.

 I definitely have things in my past that I look back on without any pleasure and would not want to live through again but I don’t regret them.